Internet in Australia: Innovation in broadband delivery

-Broadband Advisory Group 2003
+2003: Broadband Advisory Group

-In a report released on 22 January 2003 the Howard government's Broadband Advisory Group (BAG) recommended the Federal Government work with other governments and industry stakeholders to form a 'national broadband network'.
-A subsequent Senate committee recommend the Federal Government replace the 'increasingly obsolete' copper network with a new network based on fibre to the node (FTTN) or alternative technologies.
+In a report released on 22 January 2003 the government of prime minister John Howard's Broadband Advisory Group (BAG) recommended the Federal Government work with other governments and industry stakeholders to form a 'national broadband network'.
+A subsequent Senate committee recommend the federal government replace the 'increasingly obsolete' copper network with a new network based on fibre to the node (FTTN) or alternative technologies.

 Telstra Copper Upgrade proposal 2005

 On 15 November 2005 Telstra, the owner of the national copper network, announced a plan to upgrade its ageing networks, including a rollout of a fibre to the node (FTTN) network.
 At the time, the Federal Government was the majority shareholder of Telstra, but the plan did not involve any additional government investment.
-The rollout was later put on hold after the Howard Government refused to exempt the new network from laws requiring third party access, instead saying Telstra could achieve the exemption by applying to the competition regulator, the Australian Competition and Consumer Commission (ACCC).
+The rollout was later put on hold after the Howard government refused to exempt the new network from laws requiring third party access, instead saying Telstra could achieve the exemption by applying to the competition regulator, the Australian Competition and Consumer Commission (ACCC).
 Telstra dropped plans for the new network on 7 August 2006, after reaching an impasse in negotiations with the ACCC.
 Former ACCC chairman, Graeme Samuel later said the proposal was 'an illusion on cost and on the capacity to truly deliver high-speed broadband to end users'.

 Broadband Connect Policy and OPEL Networks 2006/07

-In June 2006 the Broadband Connect policy was announced by the Howard Government with an aim of providing greater access to broadband services in rural and regional areas.
+In June 2006 the Broadband Connect policy was announced by the Howard government with an aim of providing greater access to broadband services in rural and regional areas.

 OPEL Networks—a 50–50 joint venture between Optus and Elders—was announced on 18 June 2007 as the sole successful bidder in tender.